 Thankfully, unlike candy bars and milkshakes that contain empty calories, the right protein bars and shakes can provide the nutrients and protein you need to help you lose or maintain your weight.

-I’m one of those people who usually have a bar or shake most days of the week.
+I have a shake most days of the week.

 Do you already use protein?
 Try these insanely easy birthday cake protein shake recipes

 Protein is an important component of every cell in the body.

 It’s an important building block of bones, muscles, cartilage, skin, and blood.

 Hair and nails are mostly made of protein and your body uses protein to build and repair tissues.

 You also use protein to make enzymes, hormones, and other body chemicals.

 Along with fat and carbohydrates, protein is a “macronutrient,” meaning that the body needs relatively large amounts of it.